TheArtificial/theartificial.nl/source/blog/2017/07-14-dating-apps.html.md

 ![Profile effort level](07-14-dating-apps/Filling-profile-info.png)

-**Completing a dense profile requires involvement and set expectations higher**
+**Completing a Dense Profile Requires Involvement and Set Expectations Higher**

 The more you input, the more you expect.
 If you are looking for a soul mate or a perfect hookup, you are probably ready to provide some information about yourself, and even to answer some personal questions.

 All reviewed apps are collecting basic user information such as name or pseudo, gender, age.
-Most apps are also providing a job title, and educational background.
+Most apps are also providing a job title and educational background.
 Bumble and Tinder profile creation are light, but they are missing key elements … height !

 Appetence, OkCupid, Inner Circle, and Sudy ask for the most information to define yourself, or who you are looking for.
 They include lifestyle information, cultural background, physical traits (fair for apps putting the emphasis on appearances).
 Appetence asks you to pick a handful of keywords in a lot of different categories like music, gastronomy, movie, fashion, etc. It feels very heavy to get started.
 OkCupid doesn’t let you access to the potential match until you answer a set of 15 questions.
 These apps are perfect if you have time, and if you are willing to connect emotionally, but, not sure, it is not the most efficient way to find a one night stand.

 Grindr does not require lots of information to let you access to the chat room, but you may enhance your profile with very personal details such as relationship status, preferred position, HIV status and the date of the last test.

-**Some gestures have an emotional impact when it comes to judging potential matches**
+**Some Gestures Have an Emotional Impact When it Comes to Judging Potential Matches**

 Swiping left and right among a huge number of potential dates removed the negative emotions about rejecting someone drastically.
 For instance, if you would have to “throw someone to the bin”, or be yourself “thrown to the bin”, you might experience a little more guilt, uneasiness.
 The fear of being rejected also vanishes with the number of people you’ve swiped left yourself.
 The focus or the celebratory moments are emphasized more than the rejections.
 How happy do you feel when a match is revealed!
 Bumble, Tinder, and Inner Circle celebrate these special moments.

-**Types of shareable content speak about the seriousness of a relationship**
+**Types of Shareable Content Speak About the Seriousness of a Relationship**

 While all apps let you exchange texts to let you know each other on a 1-1 chat, some apps considered a more substantial exchange of material.
 Inner circle and Tinder integrates third-party apps like Spotify and Instagram.
 In Inner Circle, you can also discover how many Facebook friends could lead you to your potential date, and which music he or she enjoys.
 Grinder parti-pris is stronger.
 In the chat, on top of the basic text, you can share photos, videos, music, and the amazing emojis to help someone read your mind with explicit metaphors like with different aubergine colors.
 You can also share your location… the intention is clear.
 Let’s meet right NOW.

-## 3. Mechanics and trust
+## 3. Mechanics and Trust

 ![Candidate meeting my expectations](07-14-dating-apps/Candidates.png)

-**Explicit algorithms aren’t especially the most trustworthy**
+**Explicit Algorithms aren’t Especially the Most Trustworthy**

 We have personally, not experienced any magical matching solutions in any of the apps we reviewed.
 It is obvious that matching algorithms are hidden to the user.
 The first assumption is that revealing the math behind the candidates can hurt the mechanic of the app and the user’s feelings; The second one is that it may be the real gold of their businesses, and this is preciously protected.
 It seems that in Grindr and Happn, location is a key parameter to favor one person over another.
 Some other apps are more evasive about the information they correlate to try to match people.
 Tinder and Bumbles raise interesting questions, who is deciding for you what card should be pushed first?
 You may feel it’s getting out of control, when so many individuals, one after the other is presented to you.
 Switching cards of so many faces may make you feel tired, or even, depressed.
 You may also receive OkCupid as a disappointment because it asks a lot of questions, and yet, you can feel overwhelmed with a flow of messages from people that are absolutely not fitting your desires.
 It seems that it is not the quantity of the information that helps you find a match, but rather how the app uses your information.
 If suggestions are not taking into account the information you took time the to input, the app is a big fail.

 Filters are a very efficient way to refine a list of candidates.
 Bumble, Happn, Sudy are proposing very few criteria, basically age range, and gender.
 Appetence and Tinder use the same few filters but add the location, and for Sudy (the last online).
 InnerCircle allows you to adjust your list a bit more by adding height, education level, smoking, and children.
 Grindr is also doing a great job at organizing the chat room with two sets of filters: My Type, Online Now, or Photos only, Age range, Looking For and Tribes.
 Advanced filters (Height, Weight, Position, Ethnicity…) are reserved for premium users.
 OkCupid search is quite powerful with its categories organization.
 The user can adjust a lot of parameters in different categories: Looks, Background, availability, personality, vices, specific questions and more.
-It is quite interesting that the apps that favor the instantaneous hookup include filters for when a person was last online.
+It is quite interesting that the apps that favor the instantaneous hook up include filters for when a person was last online.

 ![Mutual consent prior to chats](07-14-dating-apps/Consent-on-matches.png)

-**The user with the right to start a conversation is empowered**
+**The User With the Right to Start a Conversation is Empowered**

 OkCupid, Sudy, Inner Circle and Grindr are not using pre-conversation mutual consent.
 This results in 200 notifications within a few days of trial.
 While some people might feel it’s flattering their ego, some others might feel overwhelmed, disgusted, harassed, or even, depressed by these first points of contact… Mutual consent before chatting solves the problem of unwanted conversations.
 Appetence, Happn, Tinder, and Bumble do require a match before a conversation starts.
 But there are other ways to let someone know they have a special place in your heart.
 Tinder has special features to “super like” someone or to “skip the line” but you have to pay for these options.
 In Happn, there is a special “Say Hi” button, that will notify to someone you would like to start chatting.
 Bumble claims to “weed out jerks online”, by allowing only ladies to start a conversation.
 Refreshing mentality!
 Bumble’s policy about the woman starting the conversation seems like a good idea, but it could lead to frustrations for some men, or for some women that would prefer when a man makes the first move.
 The app gives a 24-hours deadline to start conversing with your match, otherwise, it disappears.
 Inner Circle emphasis on the privilege to chat with someone by making this option available if you pay the one time fee of 5 euros, or if you invite friends to use the app.

-**Transparency about who likes me boost my confidence to talk to someone**
+**Transparency About who Likes me Boost my Confidence to talk to Someone**

 Inner circle takes the LinkedIn approach and allows you to see who has viewed your profile.
 If you are not a hundred percent sure you want to talk to someone, you can send a “wink” to check if the other person is interested.

 ![Gamification on apps](07-14-dating-apps/Sudy-gamification.png)

-**Gamification plays down dating but also discredit serious dating**
+**Gamification Plays Down Dating but Also Discredits Serious Dating**

 Sudy makes it feels like finding someone is a game.
 The mechanic of the game is frustrating because you need some candies to be able to chat with someone.
 You can either earn them or buy them.
 It seems like quite some efforts to play before being able to exchange with someone.